AndrewBMartin/MetaModel/README.md

 Snapshot saved as forest_2017330_2.json
 ```

-This example shows how to call a function that requires arguments.
-Note that keyword arguments could be passed in a similar fashion.
+Here we changed the objective function of the model from maximize harvest volume to maximize the amount of old forest.
+We did this by first zeroing all the objective coefficients and then calling ```analysis_functions.set_variables_attr```and passing it the arguments "obj", 1, and "age".
+Functions called with ```meta_function``` must have JSON serializable arguments.
+Note that keyword arguments could be passed in a similar fashion by using the kwargs parameter.

 Let's say that we come back tomorrow and want to pick up where we left off.